 Marketing is littered with images of the over 50s slowing down, disconnecting, opting out and generally frittering away their time.
-And yet for a considerable chunk of Australians aged 50 to 79, this is a lie.
+And yet for a considerable chunk of New Zealanders aged 50 to 79, this is a lie.
 Their 'secret' is that age is a state of mind.

-Our research shows 69 per cent saying age has never been less relevant and 78 per cent feeling much younger than their age.
+Our research shows 70 per cent saying age has never been less relevant and 81 per cent feeling much younger than their age.
 They reject the grey cliché of looking and getting old.
 They're fit and active.
 Engaged and curious.
 Deeply connected to their communities.
 Contributing in real and lasting ways.
 Almost two-thirds (61 per cent) say they're living the best years of their life.

 "I STILL WANT TO WORK.
 BECAUSE I WANT TO BE ENGAGED WITH PEOPLE AND ENJOY LIFE.
-I WANT TO WORK IN THE LOCAL COMMUNITY AND TO TRAVEL A LOT MORE.
+I WANT TO WORK IN THE LOCAL COMMUNITY AND TO TRAVEL & LOT MORE.
 I'M A PHOTOGRAPHER AND I DO A LOT OF PRO BONO WORK FOR THE UN.
 FOR THE REFUGEE AGENCY SHOOTING STILLS IN WAR ZONES AND IN THIRD-WORLD COUNTRIES, AND I'M REALLY KEEN TO SEE MORE OF THE WORLD.
 IN FACT.
 AT CHRISTMAS THIS YEAR I'M GOING TO ICELAND.
 WHICH WILL BE MY HUNDREDTH COUNTRY."
-Female, 60 say age has never been less relevant feel much younger than their age say they're living the best years of their life.
+Female, 60

 A large chunk of this group is in excellent health.
-They're health conscious and 78 per cent say 60 is the new 40.
-Private Healthcare Australia estimates there are 2.7 million Australians aged 55 to 75 who are deemed 'best risk' by private health fund insurers.
+They're health conscious and 83 per cent say 60 is the new 40.